dechamps/FlexASIO/BACKENDS.md

 In both modes, the latency numbers reported by WASAPI appear to be more reliable than other backends.

+The WASAPI backend cannot redirect the stream if the default Windows audio device changes while streaming.

 **Note:** FlexASIO will show channel names (e.g. "Front left") when the WASAPI backend is used.
 Channel names are not shown when using other backends due to